opensecuritycontroller/community/development/code-guidelines/tasks-metatasks-guidelines.md

 Tasks and MetaTasks class names must follow the pattern `[ACTION][OPT:VIRTUALIZATION_PLATFORM][OPT:INTEGRATION_POINT][ENTITY_NAME][OPT: ENTITY_ACTION_DETAILS][TASK_METATATASK]`.
 * `ACTION`:  This is the action performed by the task or metatask with respect to the `ENTITY` part.
 Common actions are CRUD calls to integration points, checking the state of some entity, conforming some entity with multiple integration points and virtualization platform, etc. Expected names are: `Create`, `Upsert`, `Update`, `Delete`, `Conform`, `Check`, `CreateOrUpdate`, `DeleteOrUpdate`, etc.
 >  **Note:** For consistency DO NOT use other semantically equivalent names like `Register` (equivalent to `Create` or `Upsert`) or `Remove` (equivalent to `Delete`) .
 Stick to the terms mentioned above.
-If you come accross a new action and are sure that nothing similar already exists in the code you may create a new action name.
+If you come across a new action and are sure that nothing similar already exists in the code you may create a new action name.
 >  **Note:** Observe there is a difference between the action `Upsert` and `CreateOrUpdate`.
 The former indicates the task will invoke some API that creates or updates and entity (if it already exists) on the database or integration point.
 The latter should be used only for metatasks and it indicates that the metatask will conditionally add a `Create` or `Update` task to the execution graph.
 * `VIRTUALIZATION_PLATFORM`: The possible values for this *optional* part are `Ost` or `K8s`.
 This part indicates that the task or metatask is specific to a given virtualization platform.
 Only tasks and metatasks that are platform agnostic should not have this part.
 * `INTEGRATION_POINT`: The possible values for this *optional* part are `SecurityManager` or `SdnController`.
 This part should be used only to disambiguate where the action is being performed.
 For instance the task `UpdateSecurityGroupTask` indicates it updates a security group in the OSC database, if instead it primarily updates it in the security manager it should be `UpdateSecurityManagerSecurityGroupTask`.